How to Become a Surgical Technologist in Alaska

 You will still be able to work as a surgical tech without this certification.
 Many employers in Alaska are willing to accept experience in place of your national certification.

-During May 2019, data from the Bureau of Labor Statistics (BLS) showed that surgical technologists in Alaska were making an average of $32.53 per hour, or $67,660 annually.
-The highest paid surgical technologists in this state earned more than $82,110 in 2019.
+In 2021, data from the Bureau of Labor Statistics (BLS) showed that surgical technologists in Alaska were making an average salary of $29.46 per hour, or $61,270 annually.
+Entry-level positions earned $47,130 and the highest-paid surgical technologists in this state earned more than $78,460 in 2021.

-Data from the Projections Managing Partnership (PMP) show that there were 200 people working as surgical technologists in Alaska during 2016.
+Data from the Projections Managing Partnership (PMP) show that 200 people were working as surgical technologists in Alaska in 2016.
 By 2026, that number is expected to jump to 250.

 Working as a Surgical Technologist in Alaska

-According to PMP data, surgical technologists in Alaska can look forward to a 23.8 percent increase in jobs in the 10-year period from 2016 to 2026.
-You can likely expect to earn the highest pay in the cities of Anchorage, Fairbanks and Juneau.
-Employment will be available in hospitals, private practices or outpatient clinics.
+According to PMP data, surgical technologists in Alaska can look forward to a 23.8 percent increase in jobs in the 10 years from 2016 to 2026.
+You can likely expect to earn the highest pay in the cities of Anchorage, Fairbanks, and Juneau.
+Employment will be available in hospitals, private practices, or outpatient clinics.
 With opportunities on the rise, now is as good a time as any to start your career in surgical technology.